LyWangPX/umich-milestone2/README.md

 ---Part A Supervised Learning----

-1. explore.ipynb: Download data, preprocess data, training models, finetune
+1. explore.ipynb: Download data, preprocess data, training models, finetune.
+All data can be accessed, downloaded, and preprocessed by the method in this notebook.
+The api access is free.
 2. model_test.ipynb: Build evaluation data, evaluation pipeline, investment simulation, result analysis, graph generations.

 ---Part B Unsupervised Learning----